aeud/luxola-data-test/README.md

 # You have interests for our (data) team?
-Proove it!
+Prove it!
 This little test will help us to understand more about you, your knowledge in data science, you ability to make speaking data.
 You will find 3 exerices in this test, you are required to complete only 2 of them:
 * The first exercice is required
 * You can choose to complete either the second or the third exercice